 So were you in LA at the time you became vegan?

 So yeah, it was a very different environment to LA.
-I mean, LA is an amazing place for vegans as we’re absolutely spoilt with options!
-And there’s obviously a much larger vegan community here which also helps.
+I mean, LA is a fantastic place for vegans as we’re utterly spoilt with options!
+And there’s a much larger vegan community here which also helps.

 When you first told your friends and family that you were becoming vegan, how did they respond?